List of Debian project leaders: Sam Hartman

 a Security Area Director of the Internet Engineering Taskforce, and joined Debian in 2000.
 He was elected running against Joerg Jaspert, Jonathan Carter and Martin Michlmayr and focused his term on resolving conflicts in Debian and facilitating project-wide discussions and decision-making on contentious technical issues.

 Jonathan Carter

 Jonathan Carter was elected in April 2020, running against Sruthi Chandran and Brian Gupta.

 Carter was re-elected in April 2021, running against Sruthi Chandran and in April 2022, running against Felix Lechner and Hideki Yamane.

+In April 2023, he was re-elected without opponents.

+Andreas Tille

+Andreas Tille was elected in April 2024, running against Sruthi Chandran.
+This was his first time running for the position after being a Debian Developer for more than 25 years.